15 Jan 2020 | 5 min read

-Lenders usually change interest rates applicable on loans from time to time.
-If a new lender is offering you lower interest rates than your current lender, you can transfer your loan from existing lender to the new lender.
+Lenders usually charge interest rates applicable on loans from time to time.
+If a new lender is offering you lower interest rates than your current lender, you can transfer your loan from the existing lender to the new lender.
 However, make sure prepayment penalty charged by the

 The balance transfer feature might help you prepare for a loan as well as pay your credit card dues.
 In technical terms, the process of availing of a loan and bringing all your debts under one umbrella is known as debt consolidation.
 If a borrower is under a burden of multiple credit card debts and is not able to pay back due to heavy interest burden, availing a loan with a balance transfer facility with a lower rate of interest might provide some relief temporarily.

 Balance transfers are easy to avail these days but are not instantaneous.
 It depends on various factors ranging from the type of issuer, the credit history of the applicant, and a number of other factors, depending on these balance transfer could take as little as three days from a prompt lender or as long as six weeks to come into effect completely.
 And while your credit card issuer should be able to give you a sense of how long it will take, there’s no way to know in advance exactly how long you’ll have to wait.

 In the meantime, instead of sitting with your hand-on-hand kindly be sure to pay at least the minimum due to your existing creditors.
 Failing to do so could lead to late fees and damaged credit and could even disrupt the balance transfer in progress.